smocker-dev/smocker/docs/technical-documentation/arguments.md

 Smoker can be parameterized through several arguments.

-The list of existing Smocker errors is:
+The list of existing Smocker parameters is:

 | Flag                      | Environment Variable              | Default  | Description                                                                                      |
 | ------------------------- | --------------------------------- | :------: | ------------------------------------------------------------------------------------------------ |